Wedding Venue Feature: The Society Room of Hartford

 - In the busier wedding season (April through December), the per-person reception charge ranges from $99 all the way up to $169.
 The range is dependent on several factors, such as the month, day of the week, time of day, and certain holiday considerations.

-- For weeknight weddings (Monday through Thursday), the per-person reception charge drops to about $95 (I believe this to be true regardless of month).
+- For weeknight weddings (Monday through Thursday), the per-person reception charge drops to about $95 (regardless of month, I think).

 Perks are included with a Society Room of Hartford wedding.
 Some of them are:

 - For the couple, a complimentary hotel room at the nearby Residence Inn by Marriott